ghorwin/asciidoctor-publishing/README.md

 ### Link/Cross-Referencing help

-When you use cross-referencing, e.g. place `[[link_label]]` in your adco files somewhere and later refer to it with a link `<<link_label, section xxx>>`, you often have to deal with a couple of issues:
+When you use cross-referencing, e.g. place `[[link_label]]` in your adoc files somewhere and later refer to it with a link `<<link_label, section xxx>>`, you often have to deal with a couple of issues:

 1. Which labels did I place in my many files and what were the names exactly?
 2. Did I spell that label correctly, and if not, where in the text was the bad cross-reference?
 3. Did I use a correct link label name?
 4. Did I accidentally use the same link label name twice?

 Especially (2) is tricky - if you simply mispell a link label, the generated text will contain a link/URL as desired, but clicking on it does nothing.
-Also, (4) is pretty bad - you may think everything is find, but when you actually click on the click you jump off to some different place in the text.
+Also, (4) is pretty bad - you may think everything is find, but when you actually click on the link you jump off to some different/unwanted place in the text.

 Here, you can use the script `adoc-link-check.py`.
 It scans a directory for all `adoc` files and does two things:

-- get a print a list of all link labels found in the texts with their locations and section titles/image file paths etc. found on the following line of the label
+- print a list of all link labels found in the texts with their locations and section titles/image file paths etc. found on the following line of the label
 - print out errors in case if duplicates or malformed/empty link labels
 - prints out errors of missing/misspelled cross-references with their locations